Warriors vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Warriors Betting Records & Stats

-- Golden State and its opponents have scored more than 227.5 points in 60 of 82 games this season.
+- In 60 of 82 games this season, Golden State and its opponents have scored more than 227.5 points.

-- Golden State has an average point total of 236.1 in its contests this year, 8.6 more points than this game's over/under.
+- Golden State's contests this year have an average point total of 236.1, 8.6 more points than this game's over/under.

 Lakers Betting Records & Stats

-- Los Angeles has played 51 games this season that have gone over 227.5 combined points scored.
+- Los Angeles' games this season have had a combined scoring total higher than 227.5 points in 51 of 82 outings.

-- Los Angeles has a 41-41-0 record against the spread this year.
+- Los Angeles has a 41-41-0 record against the spread this season.

-- The Lakers have been underdogs in 51 games this season and have come away with the win 23 times (45.1%) in those contests.
+- The Lakers have been chosen as underdogs in 51 games this year and have walked away with the win 23 times (45.1%) in those games.

-- This season, Los Angeles has won nine of its 27 games, or 33.3%, when it is the underdog by at least +155 on the moneyline.
+- This season, Los Angeles has won two of its 15 games, or 13.3%, when it is the underdog by at least +220 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that Los Angeles has a 39.2% chance of pulling out a win.
+- Los Angeles has an implied victory probability of 31.2% according to the moneyline set by oddsmakers for this matchup.

 Warriors vs Lakers Additional Info